thewunder/conphigure/README.md

 It can read individual files and directories in the following formats:

-- php files
+- php
-- yaml files
+- yaml
-- json files
+- json
-- ini files
+- ini

 ## Install